Indigenous Hemp Organizational Structure

-According to literature, Hemp, with its 12,000 years or so history amongst the vertebrate species, has had its own impact as a useful plant, to being held hostage and contained for many years, and is now re-emerging as an antidote to the adverse destruction of the earth.
-Hemp can save the world!
+According to literature, Hemp, with its 12,000 years or so history with the vertebrate species, has had its own impact as a useful plant, to being held hostage and contained for many years, and is now re-emerging as an antidote to the adverse destruction of the earth.
+Hemp can save CREATOR'S EARTH.
 Hemp is the medicine our planet needs NOW rather than later!
 Hemp is a powerful plant with over 25,000 plus uses.
-The multipurpose nature of hemp makes it an ideal alternative to help heal the earth, the people and all living entities on earth.
+The multipurpose nature of hemp makes it an ideal alternative to help heal Creator's earth, the people and all living entities on earth.
 Without earth, all vertebrate species and all other relatives cease to exist!
 Upright two - leggeds are fourth on the creation cycle.

 Hemp is what the company is going to use a tool to achieve economic sustainability.
-This result will be achieved by creating a Sovereign Hemp economy that focuses on employment and helping our planet heal.
+This result will be achieved by creating a Hemp economy that focuses on entrepreneurship and helping the CREATORS EARTH heal.
 We plant the medicine for her.
-The Sovereign hemp economy in the farming, manufacturing, distribution and consumer value chain will establish meaningful employment.
+The hemp economy in the farming, manufacturing, distribution and consumer value chain will establish meaningful employment.
 Employment that leads to better quality of life.
 Better choice in life.
-Better tribes.
+Better communities.
 Better world.
-Balance!
+Humanity regains the balance!

-A better world equates to Tribal Wheel Balance.
-Tribal Wheel balance is the ultimate goal.
+A better world equates to correcting the Humanity Wheel Balance.
+The Humanity Wheel balance is the ultimate goal.
 How it looks will be as distinct for each (Tribe) Nation all across North America.
-North America is home to all races on the tribal wheel, each occupying their respective place on the circle of life.
+North America is home to all races on the humanity wheel, each occupying their respective place on the circle of life.

-What value do we offer to the customer?
+What else do we offer to the customer?

 The Chinese writing translates to the word "MA", which means HEMP.
 Indigenous Hemp acknowledges the origin of hemp, although there may be disputes on this claim, nevertheless Indigenous Hemp respectfully recognizes the symbol and integrates INDIGENOUS into it.
 Although the image or logo appears in black and white, there are four colors associated with this symbol, much like the ancient teachings of the North American medicine wheel.
 The medicine wheel has the four colors of mankind and the subsequent teachings in each quadrant of the medicine wheel.